salvius/salvius-game/README.md

 # Resource Rescue

-A retro-style 32-bit game featuring Salvius - an open-source humandoid robot built from recycled materials.
+A retro-style 32-bit game featuring Salvius - an open-source humanoid robot built from recycled materials.

+## Levels and Gameplay

+## Level 1: The Desert

+A simple 2D game interface where the arrow keys can be used to make Salvius move left or right across a landscape, use the up arrow to jump over obstacles, and Shift + Right or Left arrow to run.

+Salvius needs to navigate this world to find 5 parts to repair himself:

+* A battery
+* A motor
+* A roll of wire
+* A gear
+* A circuit board

+Once the 5 items are collected Salvius advances to Level 2.

+## Level 2: The City of Scrap

+Salvius must get through a junkyard (The City of Scrap), avoiding rats that will chew his wires.
+Salvius must get to the radio tower at the end of the city to move to level 3.
+Salvius has 3 lives in this round (represented as batteries) and each encounter with a rat subtracts one (encounters result in an electrical spark from the rat).
+Rats move back and forth between obstacles such as rocks, Salvius can jump over rats to avoid them.

+## Level 3: The Radio Tower

+Salvius must jump from point to point to get to the top of a radio tower to broadcast a message.

 ## Design Plan

-### Phase 1

-Build a simple 2D game interface where the arrow keys can be used to make Salvius move left and right across a landscape.

-### Phase 2

-Add obstacles to the landscape that Salvius needs to jump over, and other items that Salvius can collect.

-### Phase 3

-Add levels and plot:

-* Salvius needs to navigate this world to find parts to repair himself and batteries for energy.
-* Levels are added that each have a new theme.

-### Phase 4
+* Sounds / music
+* Settings
 * Mobile friendly version where you press and hold on the left or right side of the screen to move and double tap to jump (or something like that).
 * Accessability Features
-* Sounds / music?

 ### Collaborators Welcome